-Phase II-III Connect the RJ45 female/RJ45 female shielded adaptor cable (not provided)
+Phase II-III Connect the RJ45 female/RJ45 female shielded adaptor cable (not provided) between cables A.

 Check that all the UPS are operating normally and that the system is sharing the output power.

 This page is left blank intentionally.